Donald Trump Approval Rating Is Actually Higher Than These Headline-Making World Leaders

 According to the online survey conducted by Zoby Analytics comprised of 600 adults in each of those three countries, the center-left Emmanuel Macron — who won the French presidency on May 7 in a landslide over National Front leader Marine Le Pen in the second round of voting — has just a 28 percent favorability rating.
 Among other things, Macron’s initiatives watering down worker job protections in France has prompted outrage and intense street protests.

 The de facto chief executive of the European Union, German Chancellor Angela Merkel has a 40 percent approval rating according to the Zogby data.
-Merkel was reelected on September 24 as Germany’s top government official, but her party, the Christian Democrats, fell to its lowest share of the vote since 1949, failing to win a majority in the German parliament in the process, in part because of her open-borders immigration policy.
+Merkel was re-elected on September 24 as Germany’s top government official, but her party, the Christian Democrats, fell to its lowest share of the vote since 1949, failing to win a majority in the German parliament in the process, in part because of her open-borders immigration policy.
 Negotiations with several smaller parties to form a coalition government fell through today, suggesting that another election could be called soon.

 Like Macron, U.K. Prime Minister Theresa May also records a 28 percent favorability rating in the Zogby survey.
 Even though the next general election was not scheduled until May 2020, May called a snap election on June 8 to increase her leverage in the Brexit negotiations.
 Her Conservative party underperformed in the balloting, however, and she was forced to forge a coalition with the Northern Ireland Democratic Unionist Party to hold on to her job.